×

 When we asked expats and global nomads about the quality of medical care in Prague, they replied:

 "Medical services in Pragueublic, are generally of high quality, with well-trained medical professionals and modern facilities.
 Both public and private healthcare options are available, with public healthcare being accessible to residents and EU citizens through the national health insurance system.
 Private healthcare facilities offer a wider range of services and shorter waiting times, but at a higher cost.
 Many medical professionals in Prague speak English, making it easier for tourists and expats to communicate their needs.
 Pharmacies are widely available throughout the city, and emergency services can be accessed by dialing 112.
-It is recommended for visitors to have travel health insurance to cover any medical expenses during their stay," remarked one expat living in Prague.
+It is recommended for visitors to have travel health insurance to cover any medical expenses during their stay," wrote one expat living in Prague.

 Are healthcare and health insurance expensive in Prague?